awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 1. Obtain temporary security credentials for the user\.
 The temporary credentials consist of an access key ID, a secret access key, and a security token\.
 For more information about creating temporary credentials, see [Temporary Security Credentials](id_credentials_temp.md)\.

    To get temporary credentials, you call either the AWS STS [AssumeRole](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API \(recommended\) or the [GetFederationToken](http://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html) API\.
-For more information about the differences between these APIs, see [Understanding the API Options for Securely Delegating Access to Your AWS Account](http://aws.amazon.com/blogs/security/understanding-the-api-options-for-securely-delegating-access-to-your-aws-account) in the AWS Security Blog\.
+For more information about the differences between these API operations, see [Understanding the API Options for Securely Delegating Access to Your AWS Account](http://aws.amazon.com/blogs/security/understanding-the-api-options-for-securely-delegating-access-to-your-aws-account) in the AWS Security Blog\.
 **Important**
 When you create temporary security credentials, you must specify the permissions the credentials grants to the user who holds them\.
-For any of the APIs that begin with `AssumeRole*`, you use an IAM role to assign permissions\.
-For the other APIs, the mechanism varies with the API\.
+For any of the API operations that begin with `AssumeRole*`, you use an IAM role to assign permissions\.
+For the other API operations, the mechanism varies with the API\.
 For more details, see [Controlling Permissions for Temporary Security Credentials](id_credentials_temp_control-access.md)\.
 If you use the `AssumeRole` API, you must call it as an IAM user with long\-term credentials\.
 The call to the federation endpoint in step 3 works only if the temporary credentials are requested by an IAM user with long\-term credentials\.
 If the temporary credentials are requested by an IAM assumed\-role user with a different set of temporary credentials, then the call to the federation endpoint fails\.

 1. After you obtain the temporary security credentials, build them into a JSON "session" string to exchange them for a sign\-in token\.
 The following example shows how to encode the credentials\.
 You replace the placeholder text with the appropriate values from the credentials that you receive in the previous step\.